1998 Commonwealth Games

 The 1998 Commonwealth Games (Malay: Sukan Komanwel 1998), officially known as the XVI Commonwealth Games (Malay: Sukan Komanwel ke-16), were a multi-sport event held in Kuala Lumpur, Malaysia.
-The 1998 games were the first held in Asia and the last Commonwealth Games of the 20th century.
-For the first time ever, the games included team sports.
-The other bid from the 1998 games came from Adelaide in Australia.
-Malaysia was the eighth nation to host the Commonwealth Games after Canada, England, Australia, New Zealand, Wales, Jamaica and Scotland.
-Around 3638 athletes from 70 Commonwealth member nations participated at the games which featured 214 events in 15 sports with 34 of them collected medals.
+The 1998 Games were the first to be held in Asia, and the last Commonwealth Games of the 20th century.
+For the first time ever, the Games included team sports.
+Around 3,638 athletes from 70 Commonwealth member nations participated at the Games, which featured 214 events in 15 sports with 34 of them collected medals.

 Host selection

 Kuala Lumpur was selected to stage the games at the General Assembly of the Commonwealth Games Federation in Barcelona, Spain during the 1992 Summer Olympics.